Bond Measures to Fix Streets

 Road Repair Funding

 In 2000, the capital budget didn’t include funding for preservation of the street system.
 At the time it was estimated there was about $53 million in needed street repairs.
 By 2008, that number had increased to $171 million and was projected to grow to more than $280 million in 10 years.

 A majority of funding for current street repair projects comes from two sources: street repair bonds and a local gas tax (implemented in 2003).
-Combined, they account for about $11 million a year for street repairs, with the bond money accounting for about $8 million of that total.
+Combined, they account for nearly $12 million a year for street repairs, with the bond money accounting for about $8 million of that total.

 According to the Pavement Management Report, about $15.3 million is needed per year over the next decade to get all streets back into good condition and keep any additional streets from needing to be reconstructed.
 Once this is achieved, it’s estimated the annual street repair budget would be $11 million.